MurphyPone/murphypone.github.io/src/content/ml-4.md

 # <a name="ch2" class="n"></a> Chapter 2: Multi-arm Bandits

-RL is an evaluation oriented approach which retroactively improves rather than prooactively instruct.
+RL is an evaluation oriented approach which retroactively improves rather than proactively instruct.
 Evaluative feedback depends on the actions taken, and instructive feedback is independent of the action.
-To study the evaluative aspect, we will work in a nonassociative setting which reduces the complexity of the RL problem to highlight the former topic: _the n-armed bandit problem_.
+To study the evaluative aspect, we will work in a non-associative setting which reduces the complexity of the RL problem to highlight the former topic: _the n-armed bandit problem_.

 ## <a name="ch2.1" class="n"></a> 2.1 An $n$-Armed Bandit Problem